jacek99/corepost/README.md

 Twisted REST micro-framework
 ================================

-Based on *Flask* API, with integrated multiprocessing support for full usage of all CPUs.
+Based on *Flask* API, with plans integrated multiprocessing support for full usage of all CPUs.
 Provides a more Flask/Sinatra-style API on top of the core *twisted.web* APIs.

 Geared towards creating REST-oriented server platforms.